DigitalJunkies/DJTestBundle/README.md

 ## Prerequisites

-This version of the bundle requires PHP5.5, PHPUnit >= 4.0.0, fzaninotto/Faker >= 1.4.0 and Symfony >= 2.4.
+This version of the bundle requires PHP5.5, PHPUnit >= 4.0.0, fzaninotto/Faker >= 1.4.0.
+This bundle (as its name represents) has been developed for Symfony2 but can be used without any framework.

 ## Steps